If you know, you know. Being a mom is hard.

 Why Being a Mom is Hard

-Being a mom requires so much time, energy, sacrifice, commitment and patience that yield little outside reward.
+Being a mom requires so much time, energy, sacrifice, commitment, and patience that yields little outside reward.
 The everyday routine, responsibility, and emotional weight can sometimes suck the life out of you.
 There are moments of pure joy and bliss where everything feels right.
-There are other moments where you feel isolated, overwhelmed, and alone.
+There are other moments when you feel isolated, overwhelmed, and alone.